teddy-b/lynda-training-learn-react-js-basics/README.md

+# Bulletin Board
+Developed on the base of [Learning React.js training from Lynda.com](https://www.lynda.com/React-js-tutorials/Learn-React-js-Basics/519668-2.html).

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
 You can find some information on how to perform common tasks in the [User Guide](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

 ## Folder Structure